 Basic Attacks with Repeater Cannon reduce Ability cooldowns by 0.5 seconds.
 Basic Attacks with Phase Bomb active reduce Ability cooldowns by 0.5 seconds per Hero hit.

-Offensive Cadence deals a percentage of a Heroes maximum health in damage every third Basic Attack while in Weapon Mode: Repeater Cannon.
+Offensive Cadence deals percent-based damage every third Basic Attack while in Weapon Mode: Repeater Cannon.
 The Talent is a good choice when you find yourself against an enemy team composition that cannot reliably punish you for delivering consecutive Repeater Cannon Basic Attacks to their frontline.

 Level 20 Talents for Fenix